jeong

 You’ve handled a lot on your own.

 I work with adults who are ready to understand what's getting in their way.
 Whether you're a professional navigating high-stakes pressure, someone working through a life transition, or a person whose cultural background adds layers that most providers don't see, there's room for you here.
-I offer services related to:

 ABOUT